-The CORE Educational Cooperative along with district ensures the compliance with all regulations regarding the confidentiality of personally identifiable information and all records according to 34 CFR 300.610 through 300.626.
+The CORE Educational Cooperative along with member districts ensure the compliance with all regulations regarding the confidentiality of personally identifiable information and all records according to 34 CFR 300.610 through 300.626.

-• Notice requirements to parents; 300.612; ARSD 24:05:29:18
+Notice requirements to parents; 300.612; ARSD 24:05:29:18

-The CORE Educational Cooperative along with district publishes requirements in the local newspaper on an annual basis.
+The CORE Educational Cooperative along with member districts publish requirements in the local newspaper on an annual basis.
 Individual school handbooks are also handed out annually and information is posted on the district's website.